pquiring/javaforce/projects/jfpbx/readme.txt

 Linux
 =====
-Using jfLinux.org : install the deb/rpm packages and use 'jservice jfpbxlite start'.
+Using jfLinux.org : install the deb/rpm packages and use 'jservice jfpbx start'.
-Otherwise use install.sh to place files into required folders and run /usr/bin/jfpbxlite to start the server.
+Otherwise use install.sh to place files into required folders and run /usr/bin/jfpbx to start the server.

 Web Based Configuration
 =======================